 What it feels like

-Honestly, it feels like having a co-founder who read every email you ever wrote but has no ego in the game.
+It feels like having a co-founder who read every email you ever wrote but has no ego in the game.
 It doesn't care about being right.
 It doesn't have career incentives that distort its judgment.
 It catches blind spots without political cost.
 The best human advisors do this too -- but they have 2% of the context and they're available 2% of the time.